kaalkart/kaalkart.github.io/cmdline_course.md

   * project development,
   * building webpages using Jekyll and Github.

-The following is a weekly more detailed run-down of introductions of the contents of the course.
+The following is a weekly more detailed run-down of introductions of the contents of the course organised in a way I think I would find useful for a quick recap.
 <br/><br/>
 ## Weekly sections of the course: